jguiman/cse15l-lab-reports/labReport3.md

 <br>
 #### Get the line number using: grep -n "Some String" <file1> ... <filen>
 <br>
-1. The following is how to get the line numbers of how to get the line number of the string found from a file(s).
+Example 1: The following is how to get the line numbers of how to get the line number of the string found from a file(s).
 <br>
 <img width="834" alt="Screen Shot 2022-10-31 at 10 59 47 AM" src="https://user-images.githubusercontent.com/78514873/199078806-2cb7839c-6eb7-44af-8877-244568db54da.png">